KSHB 41 reporter Rachel Henderson covers neighborhoods in Wyandotte and Leavenworth counties. Share your story idea with Rachel.

 "CoreCivic remains firmly committed to operating a safe, transparent and accountable facility at our Midwest Regional Reception Center (MRRC) in Leavenworth," Senior Director of Public Affairs Ryan Gustin said.
 "While we maintain our legal position related to the need for a special use permit (SUP), we have been and will continue working collaboratively with city staff to address concerns raised by the community as part of the SUP process, and we are grateful for that collaboration.
 This collaboration has resulted in both a staff recommendation for approval of our SUP application, as well as an affirmative vote from the Planning Commission."

-"We remain grateful to the local residents, business owners, and our dedicated MRRC staff members who have expressed their support for this facility and the many benefits it will bring to Leavenworth and the surrounding communities," Gustin continued.
+"We remain grateful to the local residents, business owners, and our dedicated MRRC staff members who have expressed their support for this facility and the many benefits it will bring to Leavenworth and the surrounding communities," Gustin said.

-This legal process is happening simultaneously with the city’s local permitting process.
+The legal process is happening simultaneously with the city’s local permitting process.

 In December 2025, CoreCivic filed its second application for a special use permit, months after withdrawing its first application, arguing it didn’t need one.